How To Make Authentic Ciabatta Using a Bread Machine (+Video)

 Sneak Peek: Love classic ciabatta?
-This recipe gives you that perfect airy texture and rustic look—all with the help of a bread machine to handle the mixing and kneading!
+This recipe gives you that light and airy texture and rustic look—all with the help of a bread machine to handle the mixing and kneading!
 I’ll share my tips for shaping the sticky dough without the mess.
 Don’t miss it!

 As an Amazon Associate, I earn from qualifying purchases.